IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 #### For iOS:
 `RootViewModel`

-And connect to the UID2 integration environment as specified on:
+Connect to the UID2 integration environment as specified in the following Android object/iOS file: (**GWH_ work with wording**)

 #### For Android:

 `com.uid2.UID2Manager.Companion#init`

 #### For iOS:
 `see UID2SDKDevelopmentApp/UID2SDKDevelopmentApp/Info.plist`

 You can change the credentials to ones assigned to you and connect to the UID2 Production environment if necessary.
-Read the Optional: Reduce Latency by Setting the API Base URL for the Production Environment section below.
+For details, see [Optional: Reduce Latency by Setting the API Base URL for the Production Environment](#optional-reduce-latency-by-setting-the-api-base-url-for-the-production-environment). (**GWH_SW are we still using the sample application here?**)

 ## Complete UID2 Account Setup

-Complete the UID2 account setup by following the steps described in the Account Setup page.
-As part of the account setup process, you'll need to provide a list of all application names (Android Application ID, iOS App Bundle ID and App Store ID) for the mobile applications that you'll be integrating with the UID2 Mobile SDKs.
+Complete the UID2 account setup by following the steps described in [Account Setup](../getting-started/gs-account-setup.md).
+As part of the account setup process, you'll need to provide a list of all the app names (Android Application ID, iOS App Bundle ID, and App Store ID) for the mobile apps that you'll be integrating with the UID2 mobile SDKs.

 When account setup is complete, you'll receive a [subscription ID and public key](../getting-started/gs-credentials.md#subscription-id-and-public-key).
 These values are unique to you, and you'll be required to use them to configure the UID2 mobile SDK.

-## Add the UID2 Mobile SDK to Your Mobile Application
+## Add the UID2 Mobile SDK to Your Mobile App

 to add the mobile SDK to your app, follow the applicable documentation: